dolphin-acoustics-vip/Whistle_Classification/README.md

 - Training, validation and testing data generators
 - Building and training of models
 - Evaluation of models using classification reports and confusion matrices

+[ContourClassifier.ipynb](https://github.com/dolphin-acoustics-vip/Whistle_Classification/blob/main/ContourClassifier.ipynb) is some exploratory code written as the basis for a more formal investigation of repertoire classification using unsupervised methods.